samthebest/dump/other-tutorials/kafka-ds-tutorial.md

 Consider looking for examples (particularly for unit tests) here: https://github.com/confluentinc/kafka-streams-examples

-### Step 5 - Implement model consumer/producer wiring with unit tests
+### Step 5 - Implement model consumer/producer with unit tests

 Find an equivilant to https://github.com/manub/scalatest-embedded-kafka for Python (assuming one exists).
 If no such unit testing framework exists, this would make Step 7 critical.

-Will need to threshold.
+Using the Consumer and Producer APIs for Python consume from the Feature Topic and write to the Prediction Topic.

 ### Step 6 - Implement ingestion framework application with integration tests